bobholt/coding-standards/src/documents/pages/css.html.md

 ## !important ##

-The occasional use of `!important` can be necessary; for example, when overriding a third-party widget (such as Twitter or Disqus) that dynamically loads in its own !important styles.
+The occasional use of `!important` can be necessary; for example, when overriding a third-party widget (such as [Twitter](http://dev.twitter.com/) or [Disqus](http://disqus.com/)) that dynamically loads in its own !important styles.
 Outside of this example, however, the `!important` declaration is usually a sign of poorly-formed CSS.
 When backed into using the `!important` declaration, it is likely more advantageous for you to refactor your CSS immediately than to use it.

 ## Vendor Prefixes ##

 Experimental CSS properties often require vendor prefixes to work in certain browsers.
 While browser vendors such as Chrome are working as quickly as possible to support these properties without the prefix, they remain an important part of writing CSS.

 Some developers only use the -webkit prefix on experimental properties.
-As this excludes the sizable population that uses a Mozilla, Opera, or Microsoft browser engine, we should use all vendor prefixes required by a property.
+As this excludes the sizable population that uses a Mozilla, Presto, or Microsoft browser engine, we should use all vendor prefixes required by a property.
 Additionally, don't forget to use the non-prefixed property, which will future-proof your site for when browsers drop the prefix.

 Luckily for us, if we use SASS with Compass, the pre-made [Compass CSS3 prefixes mixin](http://compass-style.org/reference/compass/css3/) will take care of this for us.